CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-jruby-stack-blueprint.md

 ### Postrequisite
 - If you want to access your application over the internet, please perform the following tasks after you receive an email notifying you that the Blueprint completed successfully:

-1. If you need to connect to your server via the Internet, [Add a Public IP](../Network/how-to-add-public-ip-to-virtual-machine.md) to your server through Control Portal
+1. If you need to connect to your server via the Internet, [Add a Public IP](../../Network/how-to-add-public-ip-to-virtual-machine.md) to your server through Control Portal

-2. [Allow incoming traffic](../Network/how-to-add-public-ip-to-virtual-machine.md) for desired ports by clicking on the Servers Public IP through Control Portal and configuring appropriately.
+2. [Allow incoming traffic](../../Network/how-to-add-public-ip-to-virtual-machine.md) for desired ports by clicking on the Servers Public IP through Control Portal and configuring appropriately.
   * The default ports to access the application are: 80, 443

-### Deploying Gallery on a New Server
+### Deploying JRuby Stack on a New Server
-Gallery is available as a Blueprint for deployment on a new server.
+JRuby Stack is available as a Blueprint for deployment on a new server.

 #### Steps to Deploy Blueprint
-1. **Locate the Gallery Stack Blueprint**
+1. **Locate the Bitnami JRuby Stack Stack Blueprint**
   1. Starting from the CenturyLink Control Panel, navigate to the Blueprints Library.
-  2. Search for “Gallery” in the keyword search on the right side of the page.
+  2. Search for “JRuby Stack” in the keyword search on the right side of the page.
-  3. Locate the 'Install Gallery on Linux' Blueprint
+  3. Locate the 'Install Bitnami JRuby Stack on Linux' Blueprint

 2. **Choose and Deploy the Blueprint.
-Click the “Install Gallery on Linux” Blueprint.**
+Click the “Install Bitnami JRuby Stack on Linux” Blueprint.**

 3. **Configure the Blueprint**
 Complete the information below:

   1. Execute on Server: Select a Linux x64 server to deploy the Blueprint on.
+  2. MySQL Server root password
+  3. DB User Password
-  2. Apache Web Server Port, e.g. 80
+  4. Apache Web Server Port, e.g. 80
-  3. SSL Port, e.g. 443
+  5. SSL Port, e.g. 443
-  4. Web Server domain, e.g. 127.0.0.1
+  6. Web Server domain, e.g. 127.0.0.1
-  5. MySQL Server port, e.g. 3306
+  7. MySQL Server port, e.g. 3306
-  6. Login, e.g. user
-  7. Your real name, e.g. User Name
-  8. Email Address, e.g. user@example.com
-  9. Password

 4. **Review and Confirm the Blueprint**
   1. Click “next: step 2”